 3. Choose contrasting colors

-It is important to choose the right font to ensure readability of the content.
-When choosing a font, it is better to pay attention to the overall legibility more than the style of the typeface.
+It is important to choose the right font to ensure the readability of the content.
+When choosing a font, it is better to pay attention to the overall legibility than the style of the typeface.
 For example, headings and sub-headings are usually used to draw visitors to the content.
 So it would make sense to use stylized or decorative fonts for this section.
-The body of the text should be more readable, it is better to set it to a classic style.
+The body of the text should be more readable, it is better to set it in a classic style.
 This will make the reader read through the entirety of the content.

 Readers prefer to read the text in blocks, especially on a small screen.
 Text on a small screen should be designed such that the words on the line are spaced equally.
 This will help eliminate rags on either side of the block.
 Left justified alignment often ends up being the best choice since it leaves no room for inconsistent white spaces.